 When should HubSpot data update the corresponding Salesforce field?

-Finally, you’ll want to decide when data should be passed between the Salesforce field and the HubSpot property we’re mapping.
+Finally, decide when data should be passed between the Salesforce field and the HubSpot property you’re mapping.
 You have four choices:

 - Use most recent value, I want the most recent data from either system to populate that field.
 Example: changes in email address will always be updated in both systems when there’s a change, so you always have the most current email.

 - Use Salesforce value unless blank, if Salesforce already has the data, leave it untouched.
 Example: maybe you have a field strictly about a person or company's budget.
 This information may be more helpful for your sales team than your marketing team.